-Based upon my personal experience and feed back from my readers, I have compiled a list of the most common supplement needs, and good quality supplements to meet those needs:
+Based upon my personal experience and feedback from my readers, I have compiled a list of the most common supplement needs, and good quality supplements to meet those needs:

-The most frequent supplement need is joint support.
+The most frequent supplement needed is joint support.
 As dogs age, most of them begin to suffer from arthritis.
 When owners notice their dogs slowing down, a joint support supplement can help keep them comfortable and moving better.

-Cosequin is a high quality, effective supplement that helps seniors stay comfortable.
+Cosequin is a high-quality, effective supplement that helps seniors stay comfortable.
 Several of my readers have told me that they saw a noticeable difference in their senior’s movement and comfort when Cosequin was administered.

 - Cosequin soft chews may be offered as a tasty treat.